Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Introduction

 \section{Introduction}

 Code reuse is very popular in IoT firmware to facilitate its development~\cite{woo2021v0finder}.
-Unfortunately, code reuse also introduces the vulnerabilities concealed in original code to numerous firmware~\cite{cui2013firmware}.
+Unfortunately, code reuse also introduces vulnerabilities concealed in the original code into a variety of firmware~\cite{cui2013firmware}.
 The security and privacy of our lives are seriously threatened by the widespread use of these firmware~\cite{Wurm:DAC:2016}.
-Even though the vulnerabilities have been publicly disclosed, there are a large number of firmware that still contain them due to delayed code upgrades or code compatibility issues~\cite{bogart2021and}.
-Such recurring vulnerabilities, often known as N-day vulnerabilities, cannot be identified by symbol information such as function name because such symbol information is typically stripped during the firmware compilation.
-Besides, the source code of firmware is not available since IoT vendor only provides binary version of firmware.
+Even though the vulnerabilities have been publicly disclosed, there are a large number of firmware versions that still contain them due to delayed code upgrades or code compatibility issues~\cite{bogart2021and}.
+Recurring vulnerabilities, often referred to as ``N-day vulnerabilities'', cannot be detected through symbol information such as function names because this type of information is usually removed during firmware compilation.
+Additionally, the source code of firmware is typically unavailable as IoT vendors only provide binary versions of their firmware.

-To this end, binary code similarity detection (BCSD) is applied to quickly finding homologous vulnerabilities in a large amount of firmware~\cite{david2018firmup}.
+To this end, binary code similarity detection (BCSD) is applied to quickly find homologous vulnerabilities in a large amount of firmware~\cite{david2018firmup}.
 The BCSD technique focuses on determining the similarity between two binary code pieces.
-As to the vulnerability search, the BCSD focuses on finding other homologous vulnerable functions given a known vulnerability function.
+As for the vulnerability search, BCSD looks for other vulnerable functions that are similar to one that is already known to be vulnerable.
 In addition to the vulnerability search, BCSD has been widely used for other security applications such as code plagiarism detection~\cite{Basit:2005, schulman2005finding, luo2014semantics}, malware detection~\cite{hu2009large,hu2013mutantx}, and patch analysis~\cite{gao2008binhunt, wang2000bmat, dullien2005graph}.
 Despite many existing research efforts, the diversity of IoT hardware architectures and software platforms poses challenges to BCSD for IoT firmware.
-There are many different instruction set architectures (ISA) such as ARM, PowerPC, X64, and X86 for IoT firmware.
-The instructions are different and the rules, such as the calling convention and the stack layout, also differ across different ISAs \cite{pewny2015cross}.
-It is non-trivial to find homologous vulnerable functions across platforms.
+There are many different instruction set architectures (ISA) for IoT firmware, such as ARM, PowerPC, X64, and X86.
+The instructions are different, and the rules, such as the calling convention and the stack layout, also differ across different ISAs.
+It is non-trivial to find homologous vulnerable functions across various architectures.